What Is Bodily Injury Liability Coverage?

 The legal minimum bodily injury limit is designed to get you on the road legally — not to protect your financial future.
 Most state minimums top out at 25/50 or 30/60, which can be exhausted by a single moderate injury accident.
 Medical bills, rehabilitation, legal fees, and pain and suffering claims routinely push into six figures for serious injuries.

-The good news: upgrading from minimum limits to 100/300 typically adds only a modest amount to your monthly premium, but dramatically increases your financial protection.
-The true cost of liability-only car insurance compared to full coverage with higher limits is often less than drivers expect.
+The good news: upgrading from minimum limits to 100/300 typically adds only $10 to $25 per month to your premium, but dramatically increases your financial protection.
+Understanding the true cost of liability-only car insurance compared to full coverage with higher limits is often less than drivers expect.
+You can also review whether state minimum coverage is enough for your specific situation.

 When to Consider Umbrella Insurance